zhouandrewc/anime-sales-prediction/README.md

 * [Data](data)

-Various intermediate `.pickle` files produced by our scraping and cleaning process, as well as a final `anime_sales_df_v3.pickle` containing all of our required data for regression.
+Various intermediate `.pickle` files produced by our scraping and cleaning process, as well as a final `anime_sales_df_final.pickle` containing all of our required data for regression.

 * [Utilities](utilities)